Maybe more than some might want to know about HSS, but it is quite important.

-The HSS insight needed is that while HSS may still appear to humans as a quick flash, but HSS is in fact a much longer flash duration.
-HSS is designed to operate continuously "on" during the entire shutter motion, on from before the shutter opens until after it closes, which is pretty quick, but nevertheless, the shutter (while it is open) sees it as indistinguishable from "continuous light", seen the same principles as it sees ambient sunshine or incandescent lights (during that open shutter time).
-Meaning regular Equivalent Exposures will work the same for HSS too (but NOT for speedlight flash).
-Focal plane shutter motion (while it scans across the frame) is roughly open around about 1/200 second, even for a 1/4000 second exposure, and focal plane shutters do in fact see continuous HSS light during that entire open shutter time.
+Continuous meaning now, one HSS feature is that regular Equivalent Exposures will work the same for HSS too (but speedlight flash don't do Equivalent Exposures as such.)
+Focal plane shutter motion (while its open slit moves across the frame) is roughly open maybe around "about 1/250 second", even for a 1/4000 second exposure, and focal plane shutters do in fact see HSS light as continuous during that entire open shutter time.
 And of course, what happens after the shutter closes is of no interest to the camera.

-In strong contrast, regular speedlight flash exposure is independent of shutter speed (the flash duration is typically much shorter than the shutter speed duration).
-The shutter merely needs to be fully open (which is the "sync" requirement).
-However both sunlight and HSS flash are "continuous light", so fast shutter speed reduces both exposures, in the same way.
-It's natural, we expect that.
-For either or both sun or HSS, we can open the aperture wider to compensate, which creates the concept of Equivalent Exposure (for HSS too, same as for sunlight).
-If shutter speed is twice as fast, we simply open aperture one stop to compensate.
-Any equivalent exposure is still the same exposure, true for both sun and HSS flash, but this Equivalent is NOT at all true of speedlight flash mode (again, speedlight flash exposure is independent of shutter speed).
+For HSS or sunlight or incandescent, we do have the concept of Equivalent Exposure.
+If shutter speed is set twice as fast, we simply open aperture one stop to compensate (or use camera P mode to do that).
+Any equivalent exposure is still the same exposure, true for both sun and incandescent and HSS flash, but Equivalent Exposure is NOT at all true of speedlight flash mode (again, speedlight flash exposure and speed is independent of shutter speed).

-However (repeating this because it is a key difference for HSS), then from there, any other Equivalent Exposure (increase shutter speed and correspondingly open aperture to compensate) is still the same Guide Number, and is still the same Equivalent Exposure, same for Both the HSS flash and also for the sunlight exposure.
+However (repeating this because it is another key difference for HSS), then from there, any other Equivalent Exposure (increase shutter speed and correspondingly open the aperture to compensate) is still the same Guide Number, and is still the same Equivalent Exposure, same for Both the HSS flash and also for the sunlight exposure.
 So with wild abandon, you can simply run shutter speed up and let automation open aperture to compensate, and BOTH the Ambient and the HSS Flash exposure remains constant.
 This equivalence is how we are able to use f/2.8 with HSS flash in bright sunlight.
 Again, this equivalence is NOT TRUE of regular speedlight flash mode (speedlight flash is faster than shutter speed, so flash exposure is Not affected by shutter speed, but is affected by aperture).

 Not all HSS flashes offer Guide Number charts for HSS in their user manual.
 Not all HSS flashes implement full hardware sophistication of HSS power level changes (TTL for example).
 The first HSS flash was the Nikon SB-25 in 1992, which did only manual power then.